Chris & Samantha Stays

 Walk to 50+ restaurants, the Freedom Trail, TD Garden, and Boston Common

-What this place offers
+What this unit offers

 • Private rooftop deck